Watchmaking anglage training workshop · Alexandra Schmitz · Les Brenets, Switzerland

 Individuals · enthusiasts · career changes

-A framework to discover, revisit, or build a serious foundation.
+Discover, correct or build a serious foundation.

 • 8h Enter the workshop and understand what anglage truly requires.